F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 ### Privilege Escelation

 Now we have access to a user where we can start exploiting the sudo rights as mentioned before.
-A look at derp's documents reveals an email he has saved which outlines a problem with a sudo file.
+A look at derp’s documents reveals an email he has saved which outlines a problem with a sudo file.

 ![email](https://imgur.com/IZ99Rv3.png)